Rapid jet production and suppression during fast state transitions in the black hole X-ray binary MAXI J1348$-$630: Results

 \subsection{The outburst evolution}

-\maxithirt{} displayed a rather classical outburst for a BH XRB, which has been thoroughly followed by dense X-ray and radio monitoring campaigns, as can be seen from Figure \ref{fig:lcurves}.
-In the top panel, we show the NICER (0.5--12 keV) count-rate light curve, with the spectral states highlighted, taken from \cite{Zhang2020}. \maxithirt{} was detected on MJD 58509 in the hard state, and transitioned first to the HIMS on MJD 58517 while rising in flux, and then to the SIMS on MJD 58522.6, while completing the transition to the SS on MJD 58542 \citep{Zhang2020}.
-Subsequently, the system displayed a smooth decay in X-ray flux and transitioned back to the HIMS on MJD 58597 and back to the HS on MJD 58604 (see Figure \ref{fig:lcurves}).
+\maxithirt{} displayed a rather classical BH XRB outburst, which has been thoroughly followed by dense X-ray and radio monitoring campaigns, as can be seen from Figure \ref{fig:lcurves}.
+In the top panel, we show the NICER (0.5--12 keV) count-rate light curve, with the spectral states highlighted, taken from \cite{Zhang2020}. \maxithirt{} was detected on MJD 58509 in the HS, and transitioned first to the HIMS on MJD 58517 while rising in flux, and then to the SIMS on MJD 58522.6, while completing the transition to the SS on MJD 58542 \citep{Zhang2020}.
+Subsequently, the system displayed a smooth decay in X-ray flux and transitioned back to the HIMS on MJD 58597, and back to the HS on MJD 58604 (see Figure \ref{fig:lcurves}).

 For all the NICER epochs, we also consider the evolution of the 0.5--64 Hz fractional rms variability (within the whole NICER 0.5--12 keV energy range), which is shown in the second panel from the top in Figure \ref{fig:lcurves} \citep{Zhang2020}.
 As expected, higher variability (up to $\sim$30\%) was observed in the HS, while the variability is much less in the IMS and SS ($\lesssim$5\%).
 Different types of low-frequency Quasi Periodic Oscillations (QPOs) have been detected during the outburst.
 Type-A and -B QPOs are marked in Figure \ref{fig:lcurves}, while faint Type-C QPOs were sometimes detected in the beginning (MJD 58509-58522.4) and end (MJD 58603-58615) of the main outburst, along with band-limited noise \citep{Zhang2020, Zhang_2021}.
 The outburst evolution in the X-rays can also be followed on the NICER Hardness-Intensity Diagram (HID) displayed in the top right panel of Figure \ref{fig:PSD}.
 The same evolution is displayed on the Hardness-rms diagram (HRD) in the bottom right panel of Figure \ref{fig:PSD}.
-Coming back to Figure \ref{fig:lcurves}, we show the radio light curve at the position of \maxithirt{} of the same period in the third panel from the top.
-Our multi-frequency (1.3, 5.5 and 9 GHz) radio observations traced the evolution of compact jets, capturing their initial brightening during the HS, their quenching as the system entered the SS, and subsequent re-emergence during HS re-flares \citep{Carotenuto2021}.
-Two subsequent, single-sided, approaching discrete ejecta have been detected and tracked as they moved away from the compact object in the same direction \citep{Carotenuto2021, Carotenuto_2022}, displaying the third and fourth highest proper motion ($\gtrsim$100 mas d$^{-1}$) ever observed so far among BH XRBs (after 4U~1543--47, \citealt{Zhang_2025}).
-Since it is greatly relevant for this work, the angular separation of the second ejecta (labeled RK2) is shown in the fourth panel of Figure \ref{fig:lcurves}.